WeiChiaChang/regular-show/README.md

 ## regular-show
-> Get random name in Regular Show
+> Get random name of Regular Show

 This name lists are just JSON files and you can use wherever.